DigitalDieter/LSTM_Music_Generation/README.md

-This repository is based on the code https://github.com/unnati-xyz/music-generation

 [![Build Status](https://travis-ci.org/DigitalDieter/LSTM_Music_Generation.svg?branch=master)](https://travis-ci.org/DigitalDieter/LSTM_Music_Generation)

-# lstm music-generation
+# LSTM music-generation

+In this project, I used Recurrent Neural Networks (RNNs) to generate music algorithmically.
+To get it to work, I converted old, Theano-based code from https://github.com/unnati-xyz/music-generation to use Python 3.7 and Tensorflow 1.14.0.

-Algorithmic music generation using Recurrent Neural Networks (RNNs,) The underlying model is a Many-to-Many Long Short Term Memory  (LSTM) with a TimeDistributed Layer.
+The underlying Keras 2.2.4 model is a Many-to-Many Long Short Term Memory (LSTM) with a TimeDistributed Layer.
+It uses .wav  as an input and generates Numpy Tensor as an output.
+I trained it for ZZZZ on a QQQQ machine.

 The original code was using Python 3.5, Keras version 0.1.0 and the Theano backend.
 The code was modifiyed to use TensorFlow 1.14.0 and Keras 2.2.4 on Python 3.7.3